heig-vd-dai-course/heig-vd-dai-course/21-http-and-curl/COURSE_MATERIAL.md

 ## HTTP

-Hyper Text Transfer Protocol (HTTP) is a protocol used to transfer data over the Web based on TCP.
+Hyper Text Transfer Protocol (HTTP) is a protocol used to transfer data over the web based on TCP.
 It is a client-server protocol based on the request-response
 pattern: a client (called **user agent** in the HTTP specification) sends a request to a server, the server processes the request and sends a response to the client.